Clawrence005/beastiary-handlebars/README.md

 # BEASTIARY - HTML and CSS Website using Handlebars templating

 ## Overview ##
-A dynamically created website that templates and routes the descriptions and images of fictitious monsters created from a one data object.
+A dynamically created website that templates and routes the descriptions and images of fictitious monsters created from a  data object.
 ## Built using: ##

 - HTML